Home / Articles / Viral Hepatitis

 Viral Hepatitis

-hepatitis, however, the 3 major forms are Hepatitis A (HAV), Hepatitis B (HBV),
+There are various forms of viralhepatitis, however, the 3 major forms are Hepatitis A (HAV), Hepatitis B (HBV),and Hepatitis C (HCV).

 Hepatitis A: